 Overall Budget

-After a decade of financial challenges corrected through recent policies to achieve fiscal stability, combined with higher-than-forecasted revenue, the Kansas budget has achieved surpluses in the past two fiscal years.
-The same is expected for FY 2024.
+After a decade of financial challenges corrected through recent policies to achieve fiscal stability, combined with higher-than-forecasted revenue, the Kansas budget has achieved surpluses in the past three fiscal years.
+We expect a normalization of the budget with an estimated $1.7 billion surplus in FY 2025, though the Legislature’s change to the tax system means there is more uncertainty in estimating the budget surplus.

 Review monthly revenues and analysis on our Revenue Tracker.

-Though to a lesser extent than at the height of the COVID-19 pandemic, federal funds to the state have helped defer some State General Fund costs, which in combination with strong state revenues have enabled the state to build a substantial rainy day fund just shy of $1.5 billion.
+Though to a lesser extent than at the height of the COVID-19 pandemic, federal funds to the state have helped defer some State General Fund costs, which, in combination with strong state revenues, enabled the state to build a substantial rainy day fund of about $1.69 billion by the end of FY 2024.

 Early Childhood Issues